-Viessmann Group, the international manufacturer of industrial heating and cooling systems, developed and introduced their employee app Vi2go in just a few weeks.
-Head of Corporate Communications Albrecht von Truchseß and Employee Experience Manager Carsten Lucaßen talk about the background behind their decision to implement an employee app; reaching employees without computer access; and the cultural shift brought on by digitization that the Germany-based company is experiencing.
+Head of Corporate Communications Albrecht von Truchseß and Head of Digital Communications Projects Carsten Lucassen talk about their decision to implement an internal communications app; reaching employees without computer access; and the cultural shift brought on by digitalization at the Germany-based company.

 More Transparency.
 Fewer Gaps in Communication.

-What kind of role does digitization play in internal communication?
+What kind of role does digitalization play in internal communication?

-Albrecht von Truchseß: Digitization brings change.
-In other words, areas that haven’t yet experienced change soon do.
-When it comes to communication with non-desk employees, for instance, this finally enables us to do the seemingly impossible: you will find it’s in the fields of production and logistics that you can hardly reach these crucial target groups—or even not at all—via conventional channels.
+Albrecht von Truchseß: Digitalization brings change.
+In other words, areas that haven't yet experienced change soon do.
+When it comes to communication with non-desk employees, for instance, the app finally enables us to do the seemingly impossible.
+In the fields of production and logistics, you will find that you can hardly—if at all—reach these crucial target groups via conventional channels.